A nice calm moment as the day ends

 Sometimes I don’t want to work.
 I just want to go out on a photo walk.
 It’s meditation for me.
 It’s also a form of exercise.
 Spring is coming.
 Photowalking, one of my favorite activities, is on my mind—walking around taking photos in a city or a park.
-On a nice day, I can walk alone or with people I know, taking photos and having fun.
+On a nice day, I can walk alone, or with people I know, taking photos and having fun.
 I use photo walks to test photo gear, socialize, and explore new areas.
-I have been thinking of how to make them better, here are some thoughts, feel free to use them.
+I have been thinking of how to make them better.
+Here are some thoughts, feel free to use them.

 What lens are you going to use?

-The amount of gear you carry is up to you, however I like to keep it simple.
+The amount of gear you carry is up to you, but I like to keep it simple.
 With my Nikon D90, I tend use one lens at a time on photo walks.
 An extremely versatile lens works in almost any scenario and makes you concentrate on your composition.

 My favorite lens to carry is my Nikon 50mm 1.8D.
-Sometimes I will use my Sigma 70-300mm DG macro, this lets me get images of people candidly, and many strange and interesting things I cannot get close to.
+Sometimes I will use my Sigma 70-300mm DG macro.
+This lets me get images of people candidly, and many strange and interesting things I cannot get close to.
 I can also get macro shots of interesting objects.
 Some people I know like to use 18-200 lenses because it gives them lot versatility in focal length and they never have to change their lens.
 Don’t be afraid to experiment with a variety of lenses though.

 What Accessories to Bring